 The Nuna MIXX2 weighs 28.5 lbs which is on the heavy side, especially for a product you can't jog with which helped it earn only 5 of 10 for weight and folded size.
 It measures 15,152 cubic inches when folded which also makes it one of the largest folded products that aren't also a jogging product.
 In fact, only three options are larger.
 Size and weight combined make this stroller challenging to lift, stow, and carry.

-The Nuna MIXX2 earned a 7 of 10 for quality with good attention to detail and a nice overall fit and finish.
+The Nuna MIXX2 has good attention to detail and a nice overall fit and finish.
 The fabrics seem like nice quality with heavy canvas in most places and a coarser weave on the seat fabric.
 It didn't snag in our tests and feels durable.
 The simple frame looks good and fits together well with a little bit of flex but nothing to impact sturdiness.
 The handlebar is comfortable, covered in leather with a little bit of cushion.
 It has stiffer shocks that aren't adjustable and we worry the hard seat may be uncomfortable even with the padding cover.

 BabyGearLab was founded by a Pediatrician Mom with a mission to provide a reliable, independent, source of information to new parents.
 Our experts have tested thousands of baby and kids products to share key performance, health, and safety findings.
 We spend tens of thousands of dollars crash testing car seats to inform our ratings.
 And, we combine our review work with gobs of expert parenting advice.
 To assure complete independence, we buy all the products we test ourselves.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing by people who care.Learn More